giovannidiana/BINE/README.md

 ### Description

-This repository contains a C++ implementation of the Bayesian inference method for detecting neuronal ensembles developed in [G. Diana, T. Sainsbury and M. Meyer, bioRxiv 452557](https://doi.org/10.1101/452557) (Algorithm 2).
+This repository contains a `C++` implementation of the Bayesian inference method for detecting neuronal ensembles developed by [G. Diana, T. Sainsbury and M. Meyer, PLOS Computational Biology 15(10): e1007481](https://doi.org/10.1371/journal.pcbi.1007481) (Algorithm 2).
 The main code `gibbsDPA5data` requires as input a text file containing the binary matrix of neuronal activity where each row contains the binary trace of a given recorded neuron.

+We are constantly improving our software to help users to analyse their data using our method.
+Please feel free to contact us (`g.diana.mail@gmail.com`) for any question or feedback.

 ### Dependencies
 * [GNU Scientific Libraries](https://www.gnu.org/software/gsl/)
 * [armadillo](http://arma.sourceforge.net/) (version >7.200)

+The input parameters are parsed through the `getopt` library.
+Please make sure that your system supports it.

 ### Installation
 Run `make` from command line.
 The makefile will create the folder `bin` for the binary files and `.obj` for objects.